1. I do not have the trophy!

 The song that you hear on the tape recorded was written and performed by me.
 The song that I typically use was cleared for TV but couldn’t be cleared for online use.
 So I thought, “Maybe I could just write a 10 second song.”
 I’m thrilled to pieces I did!
 FYI… the song is called A Fool On Hold.

+Of all the Fool Us behind the scenes facts I could give you, this to me is the most important.
 I definitely believe in giving credit where credit is due.
 I had some incredible people working on the routine you saw for TV.
 This list is as complete as I can make it.
 You will notice that I don’t go into detail on what every person provided, simply because it would elude to certain methods.

 Scott Robinson and Sleight Club: Many members of this Tuesday night magic club took a look at this routine from it’s birth and provided some great feedback throughout!